Butonix/react-django-blog-example/README.md

 ## A React + Redux blog that consumes a django web api(drf-blog repo)

+#### Demo of the code in this repo: https://www.borislavnfa.com/   / Server is deployed with a free account on Heroku (might sleep for 5 seconds initially ) /

 ### Functionality:
 - [x] Blog Post component
 - [x] Newsletter component